 Of course this is mostly motivated by a desire to get wives back in shape so their husbands don’t go looking for a mistress, but it’s still an improvement on the lack of support most new mothers receive regarding their pelvic floor health.
 One particular friend, after complaining to her doctor about experiencing incontinence post-birth, was informed that she’d just have to live with peeing herself every time she laughed, sneezed or coughed...for the rest of her life.

-And all of this, dear readers, is if you’re fortunate enough to live in a Western country, in a family with Western values and culture.
+And all of this, dear readers, is if you’re fortunate enough to live in a family with westernised values and culture.
 Depending on where in the world you’re born, and what religion or culture you’re born into, owning a vagina can be an automatic subscription to genital mutilation.
 You’ve possibly heard of “female circumcision” before.
 Depending on the region and the cultural or religious role of the practice it can include anything from surgically scratching the clitoral hood to complete removal of the clitoris and cauterising the nerve endings behind it.

 You might have assumed that the practice was limited to more regional areas in Africa or the Middle East.
 You’d be wrong.
 World Health Organisation (WHO) data indicates that there’s 60 million victims of FGM (female genital mutilation) in Indonesia alone.
 They consider FGM an act of violence against women and are calling for the global eradication of the practice.
 This seems like an easy enough thing to achieve in countries like America, Australia and Western Europe, right?
 Not so much.
 According to this 2015 report by Dr Nawal Nour, (founder of the African Women's Health Centre at the Harvard-affiliated Brigham and Women's Hospital),